Feature Flags (Client)

 - UI variations: Test layouts, colors, copy

-- Multi-armed bandits: Run experiments with 3+ variants
+- A/B/n experiments: Run experiments with 3+ variants

 Configuration